 Annarelli said, “Within the upperclassmen, about 200 students said they drank alcohol in the last 30 days.
 That is one-third of the upperclassmen, which is troubling, but also probably accurate.”

 Underclassmen use marijuana at a lesser rate than the national average, while upperclassmen use marijuana at a higher rate by a couple percentage points than the national average.
 Seventy-seven percent of Loyola students have never used marijuana, but that number is smaller when looking at juniors and seniors.
+CBD can alos be used for health purposes like CBD for ED is commonly used by adults.

 Although the majority of students does not abuse drugs, there is a small percent of students deemed high-risk users.